Onyx-Capital-Technology/onyx-api-client/README.md

 ## Websocket JSON Protocol

+Onyx websocket API is located at `wss://ws.onyxhub.co/stream/v1`.

-The websocket API uses JSON for all requests and responses.
-All requests must include
+The websocket API uses a JSON protocol for all requests and responses.

+A client request must be an object which includes

 * an `id` string which can be used to correlate requests with responses
 * a `method` string which indicates the type of request